MAKEUP PRODUCTS (NON-PERMANENT)

 27316

-Contaminants and chemicals associated with cancer are found in food and several other commonly used products.
-However, no sector of consumer products is susceptible to less government oversight than cosmetics, including STUDIO MAQUILLAGE / MAKEUP STUDIO.
-Although most of the chemicals and contaminants in cosmetics almost certainly pose minimal risk, exposure to some has been associated with major health problems, including cancer.
+Chemicals and contaminants associated with cancer can be found in food, water, and many other ordinary items.
+However, no area of consumer items is subject to less government inspection than cosmetics and other personal products, including STUDIO MAQUILLAGE / MAKEUP STUDIO.
+Although most of the chemicals in cosmetics and personal care products most likely pose minimal risk, exposure to a few has been associated with substantial health conditions, such as cancer.